πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Guarantees delivery and ordering.

-Uses: web, email, file transfer
+Used by: web, email, file transfer.

 We'll use this.